 This course offers an overview of graphical communication for engineers and hands-on experience using parametric CAD software.
-The course concludes with an active learning approach to the Design Process where students apply the steps in the Design Process to create a solution for a real-world problem using digital manufacturing.
-Prerequisite: MATH 2924 or concurrent enrollment in PHYS 2434.
+The course concludes with an active learning approach to the Design Process where students apply the steps in the Design Process to create a solution for a realworld problem using digital manufacturing.
+Prerequisite: student must be eligible to enroll in a college level math class.